Home » 7 Common Parrot Sleeping Positions (with Meanings)

 Parrot Sleeping Positions Meaning

-Parrots need 10-12 hours of sleep to be healthy, but how do parrots like to sleep?
-Monitoring a parrot’s sleep position(s) is important because it can alert you regarding how it feels.
+Parrots need sufficient rest to be healthy, but how do parrots like to sleep?
+Monitoring a parrot’s sleep position(s) is crucial because it can alert you to how it feels.

 Below, we explore the most common sleeping positions and what they mean: